yu-ming-chen/tp/docs/DeveloperGuide.md

 object created into NUSave.
 8. The `CreateBudgetCommand` then returns a `CommandResult` indicating the successful addition of the `Budget` object.

-With the above sequence, a budget will be successfully created by the user in his NUSave application, and it will be reflected on the user interface.
+With the above sequence, a budget will be successfully created by the user in his NUSave application and will be reflected on the user interface.

 ##### 4.3.1.2.
-Add Expenditure
+Add expenditure

 (Contributed by David)

-This section explains the `Add Expenditure Command`.
+This section elaborates on the `AddExpenditureCommand`.

-The following activity diagram to shows the events that occur when the user executes the `Add Expenditure Command`.
+The following activity diagram shows the events that occur when the user executes the `AddExpenditureCommand`.

 ![AddExpenditureCommand Activity Diagram](diagrams/commandsPlantUML/diagram/AddExpenditureActivityDiagram.png)

-Figure 4.3.1.2.1: Activity Diagram for add expenditure command.
+Figure 4.3.1.2.1: Activity diagram of the `AddExpenditureCommand`.

-Similar to creating a Budget, the add expenditure Command also shows the interaction between the `Logic` component and `Model` component of NUSave.
+Similar to creating a budget, the add expenditure command also shows the interaction between the `Logic` and `Model` components of NUSave.
 The sequence diagram depicts a scenario when the user wants to add an expenditure for his budget by entering the command `add n/Basketball p/20 t/Ball`.

 ![AddExpenditureCommand Sequence Diagram](diagrams/commandsPlantUML/diagram/AddExpenditureCommand.png)

-Figure 4.3.1.2.2: Sequence diagram for add expenditure command in budget page view.
+Figure 4.3.1.2.2: Sequence diagram of the `AddExpenditureCommand`.

->Lifelines with a destroy marker (X) should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+> Lifelines with a destroy marker (X) should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 1. Beginning with the `LogicManager`, the `LogicManager` hands the given user input to the `BudgetPageParser` to be parsed.
-2. The `BudgetPageParser` will identify the command given by the user and pass the user input down to the `AddExpenditureCommandParser` to be parsed.
+2. The `BudgetPageParser` will identify the command given by the user and passes the user input down to the `AddExpenditureCommandParser` to be parsed.
 3. The `AddExpenditureCommandParser` will create an `Expenditure` with the given parameters **name**, **price** and optionally **tags** from the user input.